-In the first two episodes alone, we see an upwards of five separate times as the TVA and Loki work through their mission.
-Don’t expect any absurd costumes ala Legends of Tomorrow, though.
+Don’t expect any absurd costumes as in Legends of Tomorrow, though.
 The TVA marches into its missions looking like some kind of weird paramilitary force and do nothing to ensure the locals aren’t vexed by their presence.
 They clean up once they’re done, it’s just odd to see everyone sticking out like a sore thumb on purpose throughout the chapters.

 As always, Loki’s proclivity for mischief is both his greatest weakness and most hilarious character strength.
 It’s made clear early on that Mobius is capable of seeing through the nonsense from time to time, but he’s not always prepared for the Trickster god.
 Then again, there are times when even Loki’s not quite sure what shenanigans he’ll get up to next, so how can his new Time Keeper buddy be expected to keep him in line?